doudou-h/project-euler-solution/README.md

 - [Pypy](https://www.pypy.org/features.html) - Get speedup with minimal effort.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Thanks to its just-in-time (JIT) compilation by translating python code to machine code, pypy can significantly improve performance.
-It works especially well for recursion problem from my experience, which can potentially reduce execution time from one hour to one or a few minutes.
+It works especially well for recursion problem from my experience, which can potentially reduce execution time from one hour to a few minutes.
 That makes an unbearable solution not too bad in the end.
 See more [here](https://realpython.com/pypy-faster-python/).

 - [OEIS](http://oeis.org)